 How can I use a weather forecast to minimize neighbor’s odor risks?

 These activities often lead to lots of peer-to-peer teaching.
-For example, we have witnessed discussions about minimizing compactions and planning to minimize impacts on community infrastructure and neighbors.
-As participants work through these discussions, they add their happy and sad face emojis to the map to weigh the benefits and concerns connected to individual fields.
+For example, we have witnessed discussions about minimizing compaction and planning to minimize impacts on community infrastructure and neighbors.
+As participants work through these discussions, they add visual reminders (i.e. happy and sad face emojis) to the map to weigh the benefits and concerns connected to individual fields.

 The curricula includes:

-- scenarios set up for six alternative animal feeding operations (you pick one for your group),
+scenarios set up for seven alternative animal feeding operations (you pick one for your group),

-- four alternative fields for land application with simplified information cards (soil tests, soil health tests, nutrient requirements, water quality risk indicators), and
+Seven alternative fields for land application with record and information cards (soil tests, soil health tests, nutrient removal rates, water quality risk indicators),

 You may download electronic copies of all resources, adapt to your state, and begin sharing a highly interactive and peer-to-peer educational experience.